 Variational quantum simulation with two-dimensional ion crystals

-Following the construction, I will focus on variational quantum simulation, a comparable new approach, which relies on feedback loops between quantum and classical hardware to allow for the simulation of physical models beyond those associated with the particular analog quantum simulator.
+Following the construction, I focus on variational quantum simulation, a comparable new approach, which relies on feedback loops between quantum and classical hardware to allow for the simulation of physical models beyond those associated with the particular analog quantum simulator.
 The implementation of this approach on a 2D simulator will enable the exploration of fascinating physical phenomena, e.g. lattice gauge theories or spin physics in 2D.